Willes Little Flower School

-Willes Little Flower School and College is one of the three first English medium school in Dhaka, Bangladesh and was established in 1956 by philanthropist Josephine Willes.
+Willes Little Flower School and College is one of the three first English medium schools in Dhaka, Bangladesh and was established in 1956 by philanthropist Josephine Willes.
 The school follows the English version under Directorate of Secondary and Higher Education.The school also provides classes under Pearson Edexcel for students who will sit for A-levels.
 The school also has a Bangla medium sections.

 History

-Ms Josephine Willes, Founded the school on her own paternal house.
-There used to be a 2 story white building, where there is the Shaheed Minar currently.
+Willes Little Flower School and College was founded in 1956 by Josephine Willes, an American missionary who had relocated to the region in 1948.
+Initially establishing the institution in a rented house in Kakrail with only 12 students, she named the school after her late husband, William Willes.

+The institution originally operated under the Cambridge University curriculum.
+Over time, it expanded to incorporate a Bangla medium section, an English version under the National Curriculum and Textbook Board (NCTB), and English medium classes under Pearson Edexcel.
+In 1996, the institution was upgraded to college status and began offering GCE A-Level courses.